MehmetGalioglu/Resume/README.md

 Thanks to guidance of professional test automation engineers, I developed healty coding practices, aiming always for writing readeble, modular and scalable code.

+Quality Assurance (QA) is one of the most important aspects of the Software Development Life Cycle, and I am passionate about developing expertise in this field. <br>

 ## Skills